 We stopped for lunch at the Intercontinental Moorea Resort & Spa located in a verdant tropical area sheltered by lush mountains and facing turquoise lagoons teeming with marine life.
 We walked around for a bit enjoying the modern yet island luxury vibe of the resort.
 The overwater bungalows perfectly complement the blue waters.
 Cocktails and lunch were delicious!

 We then walked over to Sea Turtle Care Center located onsite at Intercontinental Moorea Resort & Spa.
 Te Mana o Te Moana is a marine conservation and rehabilitation organization established in partnership with French Polynesia’s Ministry of the Environment.

 The Sea Turtle Care Center has worked in conserving four of the five species of sea turtles found in French Polynesia – the green turtle, the hawksbill turtle, the Loggerhead sea turtle and the Olive Ridley turtle.
 All of which are endangered species and remain at extreme risk of extinction worldwide.

 Our next stop was Moorea’s Tiki Village, a place to go for a Polynesian feast and dance show.
 The current area is a reconstruction of a traditional Polynesian village that includes their marae for worshiping and the various ‘Fare’ or traditional houses.
 The village offers various cultural workshops from learning how to make a colorful pareo or sarong to the basics of a Tahitian Dance.

 A lone dog has the whole road to himself, we barely saw anyone on the road, just an occasional kid or two…

-We rented our car for the day from Albert Transport, they picked us from the resort and picked the car back as well.
+We rented our car for the day from Albert Transport, the only car rental we found in the island.
+They picked us from the resort and picked the car back the next day as well.